 It is estimated that about 8 out of 10 men in Ireland don't eat enough fruit and vegetables.
-This is a pity, because (a) heart disease is the single biggest killer of men and (b) in Ireland, bowel cancer is the second most common cancer.
-It is also the second most common cause of cancer deaths in Ireland.
+This is a pity, because: (a) heart disease is one of the biggest killers of men; and (b) in Ireland, bowel cancer is among the most common cancers - as well as being one of the most common causes of cancer death.